An infamous blackface performance by Tesla indicates to me the company is promoting a fantasy of robots that invokes a discussion of slavery.

 In a seemingly like-minded comment, Musk emphasized an odd definition of how he expects to remain in control.

 “We’re setting it such that it is at a mechanical level, at a physical level, you can run away from it and most likely overpower it”

 They are shackling it so it can’t run too far, making it easy to leave it behind, and also be overpowered?
 Come on.

 None of this makes any sense in terms of actual market needs, let alone actual security and safety controls (e.g. the “you” in his statement seems to imply a large white man).
 Musk claiming there will be “no shortage of labor” due to this robot announcement while in the next sentence saying “not yet though, because this robot doesn’t work ha ha ha” has to be evidence of an unhealthy mind.

 It’s so far outside actual robotics and instead a sad display of tech-driven fantasy of white men with enslaved petite black women being physically dominated… it’s no wonder no women were on stage during such a presentation, or alone anyone black.
 On top of all that, I have to wonder who thought I was a good idea to have the petite blackface robot symbolically standing behind all these men, obscured by them.

 Again, a bunch of men dressed in black in front of a black scene doesn’t make sense when the robot is supposed to be the focus.
 Might as well dress the robot in all black too?
-Something is just totally off with the disconnect, the clear dehumanization of a machine meant to appear as human as possible.
+Something is just totally off with the disconnect, the clear dehumanization of a machine that is meant to appear as human as possible.